SWDV-665/week-4-groceries-app-crud-operations-quento/Readme.md

-# Week 2 - Groceries App
+# Week 4 - Groceries App

-## Adding and Removing items

-As discussed in the video, the current status of the app should do add and delete operations.
+## CRUD Operations

+Groceries app should be able to perform create, read, update, and delete (CRUD).

+For Add Item - Use a drop downf or Quantity instead of an input field.

 Capture the screenshots of each tab or screencast walking through the flow of each tab.